 I’m a proud graduate of Emerson College’s MFA program, so I’m thrilled to have The Spokes of Venus highlighted in the Alumni magazine, Expression.

-The Cloudy House, a site on “the poetics of building a good project book” interviewed me about The Spokes of Venus.
+The Cloudy House: a site on “the poetics of building a good project book”

-James Scott interviews me about Memorious over at TK Podcast.
+TK Podcast: James Scott interviews me about Memorious

 Verse Daily reprints “Patriarch” from the Harvard Review.